alexfranzen/Unio_Genome_Skimming/README.md

 There is the [fastqc.job](https://github.com/trippster08/genome_skimming_LAB/blob/main/jobs/fastqc.job) for running on hydra.

 If you do not enter the path to the raw sequences in the command, or enter a path to a directory that does not contain fastq.gz files, you will get the following error "Correct path to read files not entered (*.fastq.gz)".
 You may get additional errors, but they should stem from an incorrect or missing path, so adding that path should fix these errors.
+Also, if your samples are named like '22113FL-01-01-173_L001_R1_001.fastq.gz', you need to remove the '22113' element because the qsub cannot create jobs that start with a digit.

 Download the directory containing the FastQC results (it should be /data/raw/fastqc_analyses) to your computer.
 Open the html files using your browser to examine your read quality.
 Interpreting FastQC results can be tricky, and will not be discussed here.
 See LAB staff or others familiar with fastQC for help.